Entering algebraic expressions |

 Example of left arrow movement:

 Selecting, copying, cutting and pasting sub-expressions These operations can be done with standard mouse click-and-drag as well as with <Shift> arrow key combinations.
-Note that cutting ‘across’ expressions such as will produce an extra space holder which is generally not desirable: Here, a press of either the backspace or delete keys will remove the extra space-holder.
+Note that cutting ‘across’ expressions such as Here, a press of either the backspace or delete keys will remove the extra space-holder.

 Space-holders and editing When you enter an expression such as: